FelixOgutuOdhiambo/FelixoOgutuOdhiambo/README.md

 ## 👋 About Me
 Jambo! 👋

-I’m an aviation analytics professional with a background in statistics and 4+ years of experience using data to support decision-making across the airline ecosystem ✈️📊
+I’m an aviation analytics professional with a background in statistics and 4+ years of experience supporting data-driven decision-making across the airline ecosystem ✈️📊

-I work at the intersection of **data, operations, and strategy**, translating complex datasets into insights that improve performance and efficiency.
+I operate at the intersection of **data, operations, and strategy**, translating complex datasets into insights that improve performance, optimize networks, and support planning.

 ---